 Sometimes, the possible sources of insensitivity stem from personal struggles or unaddressed issues.

 Understanding the root causes of your husband’s insensitivity can help you approach the situation with greater empathy and insight.
 By identifying potential factors contributing to his behavior, you can tailor your strategies and responses accordingly.

 Here are some tips for reflecting on the underlying causes:

 A. Consider his upbringing

 At the end of the day, you need to consider that family dynamics and childhood trauma can have a lasting impact on a person’s emotional development and communication style.
 Reflect on your husband’s upbringing and the possible influence of his family environment on his current behavior.

 B. Assess stressors

 External factors such as work-related stress, financial pressures, or health issues can affect a person’s emotional availability and sensitivity.
-Consider whether your husband’s insensitivity may be exacerbated by these stressors and he may have had a bad day.
+Think about whether these stressors or a bad day might be exacerbating your husband’s insensitivity.
 Discuss ways to mitigate their impact on your relationship.

 C. Identify potential insecurities